-According to the CDC, of the over 70,000 deaths from drug overdoses in the United States in 2017, nearly almost 20% of them involved cocaine.
+According to the CDC, of the over 70,000 deaths from drug overdoses in the United States in 2017, nearly almost 20% of them involved cocaine2.
 This is an increase of 34% from the previous year.

 California Drug Rehab Cocaine Treatment Options

 No magical treatment or medication can cure someone with cocaine addiction.
 The best treatment option for cocaine addiction is alongside a rehab specialist at a California drug rehab like Clear Life Recovery.
 Trained, experienced counselors and therapists work with you to make necessary changes to how you approach behavioral and thought processes.
 Treatment program options combine professional therapy sessions with various outdoor activities that lead patients to live a physically and emotionally healthy life.

 Get Started on the Road to a Drug-Free Life at Clear Life Recovery